MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/edr-in-block-mode.md

 ### How do I set Microsoft Defender Antivirus to passive mode?

 Depending on operating systems, when devices that are running a non-Microsoft antivirus/antimalware solution are onboarded to Defender for Endpoint, Microsoft Defender Antivirus can go into passive mode automatically.
-For more information, see [Antivirus and Microsoft Defender for Endpoint](microsoft-defender-antivirus-compatibility.md#antivirus-and-microsoft-defender-for-endpoint).
+For more information, see [How Microsoft Defender Antivirus affects Defender for Endpoint functionality](microsoft-defender-antivirus-compatibility.md#how-microsoft-defender-antivirus-affects-defender-for-endpoint-functionality).

 ### How do I confirm Microsoft Defender Antivirus is in active or passive mode?